joeaudet/chkp_scripts_ja/expiring_vpn_certs_reporting/README.md

 Default look ahead is 60 days.
 This can be changed within the script by changing the value of: AMOUNT_OF_DAYS

+>[!WARNING]
-### This script is not an official Check Point Software Technologies script
-### Use of this script is at users own risk
-### No support will be provided for this script by Check Point Software Technologies
+> ### This script is not an official Check Point Software Technologies script.
+Use of this script is at users own risk.
+No support will be provided for this script by Check Point Software Technologies

 #### Download and configure the script to run on your management server
 1. Download the script [find_expiring_vpn_certs.bash](https://raw.githubusercontent.com/joeaudet/chkp_scripts_ja/master/expiring_vpn_certs_reporting/find_expiring_vpn_certs.bash) in expert mode: